LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 tags: Rails coding
 ---

-Sorry, the title is misleading. *Here*, there are only wins.
+Sorry, the title is misleading.
+Here, there are _only wins_.

 ## Hello (Rails) world

 My name is Tygh Walters, and this is my story of having the exquisite privilege to unexpectedly attend [Rails World](https://rubyonrails.org/world/) 2024 in Toronto, Canada!

-It happened by a chance interaction with the IndieRails podcast account on social media.
-I answered a question and won a ticket sponsored by Buzzsprout to only the second Rails World which had sold out (in less than an hour) months before.
+It happened by a chance interaction with the [IndieRails](https://www.indierails.com/) podcast account on social media.
+I answered a question and won a ticket sponsored by [Buzzsprout](https://www.buzzsprout.com/) to only the second Rails World which had sold out (in less than an hour) months before.

 What a serendipity!
 I never win anything!!
 LFG!!!

-Since that day and for the past several weeks I've been on an energizing journey to soak it all up and put this fortune to good use!
+Since that day and for the past several weeks I've been on an energizing journey to soak it all up and put this fortune to good use.

-I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but ready to show up and engage!
+I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but ready to show up and engage.

-I can only control what I do and think, not what happens.
+I can only control what I do, not what happens.

 I committed to doing it all.
-Leaning into the conference as much as I could, before, during and after.
+Leaning into the conference as much as I could.
 How?:

-- Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep
+- Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep & perspective
 - Joined & participated in online Campfire discussions for attendees
 - Submitted a Lightning Talk "'The Rails Way' to Do Customer Service" - did not get accepted
 - Signed up for two pair-coding sessions one with Shopify dev and one with a Test Double dev